Daily nutritional requirements for an adult service dog. How to properly feed service breed dogs? Feed class and energy value

 d) cottage cheese - from three weeks of age, starting from 50 grams;

-e) egg - 7 pieces per week;
+e) eggs - 7 pieces per week;

 f) vegetables - from one month of age, starting from 100 grams.

-N p / pProduct nameQuantity (grams)
+N p/pProduct nameQuantity (grams)

-1. Replace groats:100 -
+1. Replace cereals:100 -

 2.1. pasta- 100